 Rachel lives with her husband, two children, and three dogs, including Yazhi, a Good Dog, in New York City.

 Mo works in partnership with the Executive Director and Board of Directors to implement new processes and programs to achieve the goals of the strategic plan.
-She coordinates the annual operations plan and budget implementation, and leads the management process evaluate progress on Good Dog’s goals.
+She coordinates the annual operations plan and budget implementation, and leads the management process to evaluate progress on Good Dog’s goals.
 Mo ensures the office is functioning smoothly and supports the overall development and growth of Good Dog, including planning and executing Good Dog’s major events and working with the media to secure different opportunities to promote the organization’s work.

-Furthering her commitment to the development of the public service sector, Mo serves as the manager of the Fellowship for Emerging Leaders in Public Service, a seven-month fellowship at NYU's Wagner Graduate School of Public Service that focuses on the career development of young public service leaders.
+Furthering her commitment to the development of the public service sector, Mo serves as the director of the Fellowship for Emerging Leaders in Public Service, a seven-month fellowship at NYU's Wagner Graduate School of Public Service that focuses on the career development of young public service leaders.

 Mo previously served as the program coordinator at the National Center on Philanthropy and the Law at NYU School of Law, a project associate with the United Nations Capital Development Fund, and a project assistant in the Office of the Dean at NYU Wagner.

 A graduate of Rollins College in Winter Park, Florida, Mo earned an honors BA summa cum laude in international relations with a minor in Spanish.
 Mo holds a Master of Public Administration in Public and Nonprofit Management and Policy with an International Policy and Management specialization from NYU’s Robert F. Wagner Graduate School of Public Service.

 Mo lives in Manhattan with her husband and daughter and enjoys volunteering with their two Good Dogs.